serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 So the very first step is:

-    Find all instances I that match the target constraint; that is, the target constraint is a substitution instance of I. These instance declarations are the candidates.
+    Find all instances $ I $ that match the target constraint; that is, the target constraint is a substitution instance of $ I $.
+These instance declarations are the candidates.

 Our target constraint here is `MyType Char`, and both the instances for `Printable a`